Lower Back Pain When Bending - Causes and Solutions

 Obesity

-Heavy Lifting and Other Repetitive Motions
+Heavy Lifting and Repetitive Movements

 Underlying Medical Conditions Associated With Lower Back Pain